 As you are now aware of data loss reasons in RAID servers, you should know RAID data loss prevention tips.

-- Keep a powerful antivirus which updates to the latest release
+- Keep a powerful antivirus that updates to the latest release

 - Avoid mishandling such as do not delete or format drive data/drive partitions